 Change the USG LAN IP Before Adoption

 If the controller is on a subnet other than the USG’s default 192.168.1.0/24, it is necessary to change the USG’s LAN IP so the controller and USG can communicate.
-A local UI option exists for USGs running on firmware v4.3.60 and newer.
-For older versions, it can easily be done via CLI.
+To do so, follow these steps (for USG version 4.3.60 and newer):